Dorumin/family.js/README.md

 ```javascript
 family.kill(member);
 ```
-where `member` is one of dad, mom, son, pr daughter.
+where `member` is one of dad, mom, son, or daughter.

 Violently murders a member of the family, you monster.
 Returns true if the execution succeded, or false if it cannot be completed because the member is missing.